You’ve taken the step to go to Africa, so what is the best way to capture this amazing event.

 - Shower Cap- That’s a funny suggestion but can be very practical.
 If you strike rain, the shower cap fits so well over the your camera and takes no space in your bag.

 - CAMERA MANUAL -this is so important to make sure you have your camera manual as all cameras are different and different camera manufactures hide things in different areas within their menus and it can be tricky to find but having your camera manual will make life so much easier when it comes to your camera.

-- Below are the hard drives that I use- note A is my original and B is my back of A. This is a must to do in your travels.Make sure you label them so you know what is what.
+- Below are the hard drives that we use- note A is my original and B is my back of A. This is a must to do in your travels if you take a lot of pictures.Make sure you label them so you know what is what.